-- Averaging: combine several models by averaging (bagging, random forests,...) - Boosting: construct a sequence of (weak) classifiers (XGBoost, Lightgbm) - Stacking: use the outputs of several models as features (tpot...) - Loss of interpretability but gain in performance - Beware of overfitting with stacking: the second learning step should be done with fresh data. - No end to end optimization as in deep learning!
+- Averaging: combine several models by averaging (bagging, random forests,...) - Boosting: construct a sequence of (weak) classifiers (XGBoost, LightGBM, CatBoost, Histogram Gradient Boosting from scikit-learn) - Stacking: use the outputs of several models as features (tpot...) - Loss of interpretability but gain in performance - Beware of overfitting with stacking: the second learning step should be done with fresh data. - No end to end optimization as in deep learning!